 Tides4fishing allows you to make tide predictions for Banff years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide will be at 5:10 h and the next low tide at 17:30 h.
-The first high tide will be at 11:15 h and the next high tide at 23:35 h.
+In the high tide and low tide chart, we can see that the first low tide was at 4:15 h and the next low tide will be at 16:50 h.
+The first high tide will be at 10:20 h and the next high tide at 22:50 h.

-The lunar phase is a Waxing Gibbous.
-Today we will have 16 hours and 33 minutes of sun.
-The solar transit will be at 13:17 h and the length of time the moon will be visible will be 7 hours and 11 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 8 hours and 46 minutes of sun.
+The solar transit is at 12:24 h and the length of time the moon will be visible will be 8 hours and 15 minutes.

-The solunar fishing calendar in Banff tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Banff tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Banff.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: